 If you are part of a busy sales team or managing one then it can be hard to find time to catch up.
-Trello is the perfect way for organizing projects, tracking sales cycles and getting real-time updates on these.
-Parts of projects are organized using cards that are placed within lists.
-For example, you can organize lists according to “still to do”, “done” and “being done”.
+Trello is the perfect way for organising projects, tracking sales cycles and getting real-time updates on these.
+Parts of projects are organised using cards that are placed within lists.
+For example, you can organise lists according to “still to do”, “done” and “being done”.
 Cards can be added within each of these lists based on their relevance, and later moved when their status changes.

 All of these lists and cards can be viewed by everyone on the sales team, since you can invite as many people as you want to view the board.
 This makes it easier to know what other people are busy with, which meetings they are attending, which leads they have been in contact with, and so forth.
 Invitees can also add their own comments and attachments to make sure others are up to date, without calling a meeting or making a phone call.
 Trello also allows you to upload file attachments, create checklists, and add labels and due dates.

 Trello is available for iPhone, iPad, Web, Android tablets and phones, Windows 8 and Kindle.
 It is also supported by most big web browsers.
 A major plus is the fact that it is free to use.
 There is the option of upgrading to Business Class or Enterprise if you want more sophisticated features or to manage a large number of teams at once.